Peaceful Divorce and Amicable Divorce Without Court

 How does The Divorce Forum® Collaborative Model Work?

 Unlike traditional mediation, the family’s needs as a whole are considered before individual concerns and solutions are considered.
 This single distinction is responsible for more peacefully resolved divorces than all other unique components of The Divorce Forum® Mediation.
-If you are seeking an amicable divorce without court this is a great solution that avoids and solves the key aspects of lengthy and costly divorces.
+If you are seeking an amicable divorce without court this is a great solution that solves all the aspects of divorce and avoids a lengthy and costly process.

-You will meet with your mediator to work out the major issues raised by the decision to divorce.
-Your mediator will help identify the issues you need to resolve, and help guide you through the decision-making process toward the most successful agreement that will work for both of you and for your children.
+Your mediator will help identify the issues you need to resolve and help guide you through the decision-making process toward the most successful agreement that will work for both of you and any minor children and any pets.

-If your divorce is strictly a financial dissolution as most divorces are where there are no minor children we suggest that you confer with a CPA specializing in dissolution or a CDFA.
-Then your mediation can move forward swiftly and moothly.
+If your divorce is strictly a financial dissolution as most divorces are where there are no minor children, we suggest that you confer with a CPA specializing in dissolution or a CDFA.
+Then your mediation can move forward swiftly and smoothly based on accurate accounting of your assets and debts and any spousal and/or child support.
 We recommend that you have your child support and/or spousal support numbers assessed by a CPA specializing in divorce (dissolution) or a CDFA, certified divorce financial analyst because numbers are best addressed by a numbers specialist.
-If you also wish to consult an attorney you will be able to control expenditures by having the figures assessed by one of these financial experts whose skills are strictly focused on the marital assets and marital debts.
+You will be able to minimize divorce costs by having these figures calculated by one of these financial experts whose skills are strictly focused on marital assets and marital debts.
 Mediation clients often have their mediators run their numbers even though this is not the specialty of any mediator.
-Many clients find that a preliminary 1-3 hour consultation with a CPA or a CDFA is both more accurate and so much less costly than beginning with legal computations.
+Many clients find that a preliminary 1–3-hour consultation with a CPA or a CDFA is both more accurate and so much less costly than beginning with legal computations and we strongly advise it.

 “Susan Allan’s unique mediation model adds two new components to traditional mediation.
 The first is the immediate utilization of a certified divorce financial analyst or CPA specializing in dissolution.
 With this strategy, mediation time is cut in half as appropriate financial and legal guidelines are offered to both parties.
 The second is her use of Nonviolent Communication SM which has the mediator “translate” critical and judgmental words into the unmet needs of each party.
 As I have observed when working with Susan, this allows real compassion to grow in the most challenging of environments.
 She has assisted many of my clients to resolve their issues in a sane, economical and timely way.”
 Deanie Kramer, Certified Mediator and Mediator for Divorce Court Television; President Dispute Resolution Specialists, Inc. and Divorce Resource, Inc.